chvvkrishnakumar/BuildBot-Contacts-App/README.md

 - Delete contacts.
 - Add new contacts.

- Note: All operations working fine but you didnt find the difference in data after operation beacuse of Fake APIs.
+ Note: All operations working fine but you didn't find the difference in data after operation beacuse of Fake APIs.

 ## Pagination
 I implemented pagination, but from these APIs i'm not getting pagable data, so even you change the data, API call will happen but you will get Same Data.

 ## Available Scripts